Skip to main content

 The BWC remains a cornerstone of the multilateral disarmament regime and has established a strong norm against biological weapons.
 It is recognised as the first multilateral treaty to outlaw an entire category of weapons of mass destruction.
 States Parties have gradually elaborated upon the Convention’s provisions by reaching additional agreements and understandings at its review conferences.

 At the ninth Review Conference of the BWC in Geneva in November- December 2022, States Parties agreed to a program of work over the next five years.
-Australia will collaborate with others via a Working Group to progress the BWC, including exploring modalities for a compliance and verification mechanism.
-As of July 2022, 184 countries had become States Parties to the BWC.
-Of the UN member states which are not party to the treaty, four states have signed, but not ratified, the Convention, and 10 states have neither signed nor ratified it.
+Australia is collaborating with others via a Working Group to strengthen the BWC, including exploring modalities for a compliance and verification mechanism.
+As of October 2024, 187 countries had become States Parties to the BWC.
+Tuvalu and the Federated States of Micronesia both joined in 2024 with Australia’s assistance, including via a ‘Universalisation Workshop’ in Brisbane in January 2024.

 Back to top